MarkMichon1/BitGlitter-Python/README.md

  will fail!
 Custom values are deliberately not transmitted in the stream for security reasons.
 Your end users of the stream must know these custom parameters.

-`header_palette_id='6'` sets the palette used in the 'setup' frames in the beginning.
-It is strongly recommended you use a default palette here if you don't know what you're doing, because this is where important information regarding the stream is read, and by using a custom palette, it will be impossible for anyone to read it who hasn't already 'learned' the palette.

-`stream_palette_id='6'` sets the palette used for the payload.
-By default, the 4 bit default color set is used.
+`stream_palette_id='6'` sets the palette used for the payload after the initialization headers,  By default, the 4 bit default color set is used.
 I'll explain all about palettes below.

 `pixel_width=24` sets how many pixels wide each block is when rendered.
 By default it's 20 pixels.
 This is a very